Title of Rule and Other Identifying Information: WAC 458-20-228 Returns, payments, penalties, extensions, interest,

 (9) Waiver or cancellation of penalties.
 RCW 82.32.105 authorizes the department to waive or cancel penalties under limited circumstances.

 (a) Circumstances beyond the control of the taxpayer.
 The department will waive or cancel the penalties imposed under chapter 82.32 RCW upon finding that the underpayment of the tax, or the failure to pay any tax by the due date, was the result of circumstances beyond the control of the taxpayer.
 It is possible that a taxpayer will qualify for a waiver of one type of penalty, without obtaining a waiver for all penalties associated with a particular tax liability.
 Circumstances determined to be beyond the control of the taxpayer when considering a waiver of one type of penalty are not necessarily pertinent when considering a waiver of a different penalty type.
-For example, circumstances that qualify for waiver of a late payment of return penalty do not necessarily also justify waiver of the assessment penalty or the penalty for misuse of a resale certificate.
-Refer to WAC 458-20-102 (Resale certificates) for examples of circumstances which are beyond the control of the taxpayer specifically regarding the penalty for misuse of resale certificates found in RCW 82.32.291.
+For example, circumstances that qualify for waiver of a late payment of return penalty do not necessarily also justify waiver of the substantial underpayment assessment penalty.
+Refer to WAC 458-20-102 (Resale certificates) for examples of circumstances which are beyond the control of the taxpayer specifically regarding the penalty for misuse of a resale certificate or reseller permit found in RCW 82.32.291.

 (i) A request for a waiver or cancellation of penalties should contain all pertinent facts and be accompanied by such proof as may be available.
 The taxpayer bears the burden of establishing that the circumstances were beyond its control and directly caused the late payment.
 The request should be made in the form of a letter; however, verbal requests may be accepted and considered at the discretion of the department.
 Any petition for correction of assessment submitted to the department's appeals division for waiver of penalties must be made within the period for filing under RCW 82.32.160 (within thirty days after the issuance of the original notice of the amount owed or within the period covered by any extension of the due date granted by the department), and must be in writing, as explained in WAC 458-20-100 (Appeals, small claims and settlements).
 Refund requests must be made within the statutory limitation period.